Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Your race, class, and feats can grant you Proficiency with certain weapons or categories of weapons.

-Proficiency with a weapon allows you to add your Proficiency Bonus to the :d20-attack: **Attack Roll** for any attack you make with that weapon.
-If you make an :d20-attack: **Attack Roll** using a weapon with which you lack Proficiency, you do not add your Proficiency Bonus to the :d20-attack: **Attack Roll**.
+Proficiency with a weapon allows you to add your Proficiency Bonus to the attack roll for any attack you make with that weapon.
+If you make an attack roll using a weapon with which you lack Proficiency, you do not add your Proficiency Bonus to the attack roll.

 ## Weapon Categories